Guruvendra47/Python/Assignments/Assignment_1_Answers.md

 ---

-## Q11 — Advanced: Expression Parser

-**Question.** Accept simple expressions like `'12 * 3.5'` and evaluate using type casting and exception handling.
+## Q11 — Accept simple expressions like `'12 * 3.5'` and evaluate using type casting and exception handling.

 **Explanation.** Using `eval()` is dangerous if input is untrusted.
 We'll implement a safe parser that supports two operands and one operator from the allowed set `+ - * /`.
 This handles numeric literals (int/float) and avoids arbitrary code execution.